Governance Foundation

 Closing the awareness-to-action gap

-Structured capability programme addressing the 81%/6% awareness-confidence gap identified across NZ organisations.
-Tiered training by role: foundational literacy for all staff, practitioner skills for active AI users, technical standards for developers, and governance literacy for boards and leadership.
+Structured capability programme addressing the awareness-confidence gap across NZ organisations.
+Tiered training by role: foundational AI literacy for all staff covering Privacy Act 2020 basics, practitioner skills for active users including sector-specific compliance from the FMA and RBNZ, technical standards for developers aligned to OECD AI Principles and ISO 42001, and governance literacy for boards covering Companies Act 1993 director duties and Treaty of Waitangi obligations.

 Tiered Programme Board Governance Literacy Competency Assessment

 The challenge in New Zealand is not writing policies.
-It is writing policies that people follow in an environment where there is no mandatory compliance framework to fall back on.
-Our approach centres on making governance the path of least resistance.
+It is writing policies that people follow when there is no mandatory AI compliance framework to fall back on.
+We centre every engagement on making governance the path of least resistance, translating Privacy Act 2020 obligations, Treaty of Waitangi responsibilities, and sector-specific expectations into practical controls that integrate with how your organisation actually works.

 AI Policy Implementation Tracker